 Non-discrimination and cost-orientation

-- (1) a lack of clarity/consistency surrounding the scope/content of the obligations can render regulation at a national level ineffective;
+- a lack of clarity/consistency of the obligations which render the regulation at a national level ineffective;

-- (2) a too lenient approach towards implementing obligations is not conducive to addressing the competitive concerns identified in the relevant markets; and
+- a too lenient approach towards implementing non-discrimination obligations, not addressing the competitive concerns;

-- (3) significant differences in regulatory approaches across the EU have a negative impact on the internal market as such differences jeopardise investments and hamper both market integration and the development of pan-European operators.
+- significant differences in regulatory approaches across the EU negatively impacting the internal market, hampering investment, market integration and the development of pan-European operators.

-- Several measures to facilitate broadband roll-out are being adopted in Member States, yet they remain rather scarce and scattered (with different scope and obligations, deployed on a regional or even local basis).
+- Measures adopted by Member States to facilitate broadband roll-out remain rather scarce and scattered (with different scope and obligations, deployed on a regional or even local basis).

-- A coordinated approach at EU level by contrast would also ensure equal treatment of all operators seeking access to existing or future infrastructure that might be used for electronic communications networks.
+- Coordination at EU level would ensure equal treatment of all operators seeking access to existing or future civil engineering infrastructure that might be used for electronic communications networks.
 This will in turn greatly reduce costs, increase operators' capacity and willingness to invest especially across borders), and competitiveness.

-- Without harmonisation measures at EU level the increasing risk of national patchwork approaches could jeopardize the strategic objective of availability of high speed internet and of the internal market for future electronic communications networks and services, as well as the policy goal to bring "every European digital".
+- No harmonisation measures at EU level could jeopardize the strategic objective of availability of high speed internet and of the internal market for electronic communications networks and services, as well as the policy goal to bring "every European digital".

-The Digital Agenda review proposes a package of regulatory measures on non-discrimination and wholesale pricing to promote investments in high-speed networks and strengthen competition across all networks.
+The Digital Agenda review proposed a package of regulatory measures on non-discrimination and wholesale pricing to promote investments in high-speed networks and strengthen competition across all networks.

 On non-discrimination and cost-orientation: